 Then, to increase stock ownership, these government-sponsored accounts can entail a default investment that's a well-diversified stock index fund.
-Steering people to index funds offers them a chance at higher returns for relatively little risk because the funds include so many different stocks they eliminate idiosungeratic stock risk or the risk that ar idiosyncratic stock risk, or the risk that an individual stock will rise or fall.
+Steering people to index funds offers them a chance at higher returns for relatively little risk because the funds include so many different stocks they eliminate idiosyncratic stock risk, or the risk that an individual stock will rise or fall.

-Systematic risk can be reduced with insurance: governmentsponsored saving accounts could include a "put" option on the S&P 500, or any index fund that is the default investment.
+Systematic risk can be reduced with insurance: government-sponsored saving accounts could include a "put" option on the S&P 500, or any index fund that is the default investment.